 As an internationally published conservation photographer, author, comedian, computer programmer, and mathematician, Mike has a deep and insightful grasp of the technical and creative aspects of photography.
-But, most importantly, he knows how to teach.
-The information he presents and the way he presents inspires students to take it to the next level.
+But most importantly, he knows how to teach.
+The information he presents and the way he presents it inspires students to take their photography to the next level.
 Enthusiasm and passion are at the heart of Mike’s teaching, and the passion is contagious.

 With degrees in mathematics and physics, and careers in scientific computer programming and professional comedy, Mike possesses rare and symbiotic credentials that make him stand out as a photographer and a teacher.
-He draws upon his unique background to simply explain complicated information, including the creation of custom graphics and animations to help students visualize, imagine, and absorb even the most complex material.
+He draws upon his unique background to simply explain complicated subject matter.
+This includes the use of custom graphics and animations to help students visualize, imagine, and absorb even the most complex material.

-For over two decades, Mike has photographed Chicago’s natural wonders: its prairies, savannas, woodlands, and wetlands.
-His celebratory work has earned him the distinction of being Chicago Wilderness magazine’s most prominently published photographer.
-His images have been nationally and internationally featured in many publications such as Outdoor Photographer, Petersen’s Photographic, Boy’s Life, and BBC’s Gardens Illustrated magazine.
+For over twenty-five years, Mike has been photographing Chicago’s natural wonders.
+As Chicago Wilderness magazine’s most prominently published photographer, his images have been nationally and internationally featured in many publications, including Outdoor Photographer, Petersen’s Photographic, Boy’s Life, and BBC’s Gardens Illustrated magazine.

-In an effort to create dramatic photographs of the horizontal landscape, Mike created what he likes call “The Prairie Style,” an immersive style of landscape photography designed to give viewers a hyper-realistic experience of any scene.
+In an effort to create dramatic photographs of the horizontal landscape, Mike created what he likes call “The Chicago Style,” an immersive style of landscape photography designed to give viewers a hyper-realistic experience of any scene.
 He uses an approach that fuses macro and landscape photography to transform a seemingly flat (prairie) landscape into a rich, three-dimensional panorama.
-This is why many people say that they feel as if they’re inside the photograph.
-Simplicity and emotion are also characteristics Mike’s photography, which are often compared to paintings.
-However, unlike a painting that illustrates a perfect moment from the imagination of the artist, Mike’s photographs communicate the emotion and experience of a perfect real moment in time.
+This is why so many people admit feeling like they’re inside the photograph.
+The technique also emphasizes simplicity and sensitivity as a way of communicating the essence and emotion of complex panoramas—the hallmarks of Mike’s work.
+Another characteristic of Mike’s work is his exacting compositions that are frequently confused with paintings.
+But unlike a painting, Mike’s work conveys the beauty, magic, and emotion of the real world—one that is perfect, just as it is.

 Born in Chicago, Mike lives with his wife Cordula near Belmont Prairie in the Chicago suburb of Downers Grove.